 - Record of Decision — develop and implement a course of action.

-As noted above, the Feasibility Study is scheduled to be released in late March, 2012.
+As noted above, the Feasibility Study was released in late March, 2012.
 This is a very critical piece of the overall cleanup process, and will begin a discussion about the best methodologies to remove pollution from the Willamette River.